-Remarriage settlement: The spouse's pension ceases upon remarriage or cohabitation, and a lump sum of one year of the pension is paid.
+The spouse's pension ceases upon remarriage or cohabitation.

+Remarriage settlement: A lump sum of one year of the spouse's pension is paid upon remarriage or cohabitation.

-Orphan's pension: 16.6% of the temporary disability benefit the deceased received or was entitled to receive is paid to each child younger than age 16 (age 25 if a student); 33.3% if a full orphan or disabled.
+Orphan's pension: 16.6% of the temporary disability benefit the deceased received or was entitled to receive is paid to each orphan younger than age 16 (age 25 if a student); 33.3% if a full orphan or disabled.

-The maximum combined survivor benefit is 100% of the temporary disability benefit the deceased received or was entitled to receive.
+The maximum combined survivor pension is 100% of the temporary disability benefit the deceased received or was entitled to receive.